Why 360° Immersive Content is Your Best Investment in the Next 5 Years

 Social Media Marketing Campaigns

-As I wrote in a blog post last week, there is a lot of clutter on social media: more than ever, businesses and artists need to create unique content to make cut through the noise.
+There is a lot of clutter on social media.
+More than ever, businesses and artists need to create unique content to cut through the noise.
+360 content offers a great opportunity to achieve incisive results.

 For an example of what this looks like, a Beaumonde hip-hop event client saw +800% increase in organic sharing on Facebook with the 360° event flyer we created for them.

 As it stands right now, 360° interactive content works best with Facebook and Twitter.
 Both platforms support 360° photos, 360° videos, 360° live stream, and 360° advertisements.
 (Instagram doesn't natively support 360s yet, but you can integrate 360 content into Stories advertising.)

-This is great news for marketers looking to reinvigorate their ad campaigns, get more for the same or less ad-spend, engage audiences, and to be cutting edge.
+This is great news for marketers looking to reinvigorate their ad campaigns, get more for the same ad-spend, and to start conversations with audiences.

-P.S., VR and 360° media work great on mobile!
+P.S., 360° media drops jaws on mobile.
 In comparison to traditional content, mobile click-throughs are going as high as +1300% for 360° content (Source: Omnivirt).